aliu139/SplashAtCornell/README.md

 For the main page, header, and major components

+* '''Templates'''

+Any code that is found in editable boxes through the front of the webpage if admin.

 ## Odd Things Found:
 * If you cannot upload a file because of extensions, modify the file extension to an allowed extension, and then once it has been uploaded, change it back.